What Is An Inflammation?

 Sauerkraut

 Like yogurt, sauerkraut is fermented.
 The fermentation keeps the cabbage much longer.
 The lactic acid bacteria in the sauerkraut have a beneficial effect on the intestines.
-Sauerkraut is also full of vitamins, especially vitamin C. The sauerkraut is much easier to digest than the white cabbage from which it's made.
+Sauerkraut is also full of vitamins, especially vitamin C. The sauerkraut is much easier to digest than the white cabbage from which it is made.

 Make sure you buy the sauerkraut raw as much as possible.
 Ready-made sauerkraut is heated in the processing process.
 Because of this a lot of nutrients are lost.
 Also when sauerkraut comes in contact with the air you lose a lot of healthy substances.